-The Constellation Fund currently has an Executive Assistant opening.
+The Constellation Fund is currently hiring for an Engagement Coordinator!

 About the Constellation Fund